Frequently Asked Questions

 What if the diagnosis is wrong?

 Prenatal diagnosis is not perfect.
 At birth, some babies' conditions are less or more severe than predicted.
 Sometimes the diagnosis was ambiguous all along.
 On rare occasions a diagnosis was wrong and the baby is perfectly healthy.
 Perinatal hospice and palliative care encompasses all these scenarios.
 A baby might be born stronger than expected and seeming to say that she's able to fight to stay awhile longer.
 In this case, doctors may be able to offer a better prognosis with short-term aggressive medical intervention, and parents may decide that this is warranted.
 Another baby might be born weaker and sicker than expected, seeming to say more urgently that all he needs is comfort and love, and parents can change their plans accordingly.
+You can do what's called parallel planning to think ahead about scenarios that might be possible for your baby.
 Decisions and plans can always be adjusted as the baby makes his or her needs known.
 You can let your baby lead you.

 Why would anyone continue a pregnancy like this?